Explanations, Fairness, and Appropriate Reliance in Human-AI Decision-Making: Study design

 \paragraph{Dataset} We use the publicly available BIOS dataset, which contains approximately 400,000 online bios for 28 different occupations from the Common Crawl corpus, initially created by~\citet{de2019bias}.\footnote{The code that reproduces the dataset can be found at \url{https://github.com/Microsoft/biosbias}.} This data set has been used in other human-AI decision-making studies as well, such as the ones by~\citet{liu2021understanding} or~\citet{peng2022investigations}.
 For each bio in the dataset we know the gender of the corresponding person and their true occupation.
 Gender is based on the pronouns used in the bio, and a limitation of this dataset is that it only contains bios that use ``she'' or ``he'' as pronouns, excluding bios of non-binary people.
 We only consider bios that belong to professors and teachers, which leaves us with 134,436 bios, out of which 118,215 belong to professors and 16,221 to teachers.
 In line with current demographics and societal stereotypes~\citep{teachers,professors,miller2000women}, we have more men (55\%) than women (45\%) bios of professors and more women (60\%) than men (40\%) bios of teachers.

-\subsection{Experimental setup}
+\subsection{Experimental Setup}

-\paragraph{General setup} Participants see 14 bios one by one, each including the AI recommendation as well as an explanation highlighting the most predictive words.
+\paragraph{General procedure} We conduct a between-subjects study where participants see 14 bios one by one, each including the AI recommendation as well as an explanation highlighting the most predictive words.
 We also include a baseline condition without explanations.
 The crux of our experimental design is that we assign participants to conditions where they see recommendations and explanations either from $(i)$ an AI model that uses \emph{task-relevant} features, or $(ii)$ an AI model that uses \emph{gendered} (i.e., sensitive) features.
-An exemplary bio including explanations is depicted in Figure~\ref{fig:exemplary_conditions}.
-Note that the AI predictions and explanations stem from actual AI models that agree in their predictions for the 14 bios shown to participants; we outline the construction of these models later in this section as well as in \S~\ref{app:construction_tr_g}.
+An exemplary bio including explanations is depicted in \Cref{fig:exemplary_conditions}.
+Note that the AI predictions and explanations stem from actual AI models that agree in their predictions for the 14 bios shown to participants; we outline the construction of these models later in this section as well as, more extensively, in \Cref{app:construction_tr_g}.

 Participants in each condition first complete the task of predicting occupations for 14 bios, and---if assigned to a condition with explanations---answer several questions regarding their fairness perceptions.
 Since the baseline condition does not provide any cues regarding the AI's decision-making procedures, we do not ask about perceptions there.
 Finally, participants provide some demographic information.
-A summary of our general setup in illustrated in Figure~\ref{fig:study_setup}.
+A summary of our general setup in illustrated in \Cref{fig:study_setup}.
 Note that we ask about fairness perceptions \emph{after} the task is completed, so as to prevent these questions from moderating reliance behavior~\citep{chaudoin2021survey}.
 Given that distinguishing professors and teachers based on their bios can be at times ambiguous and not everyone may be familiar with the differences, we also ask at the beginning of our questionnaires what participants consider the difference between \emph{professor} and \emph{teacher} to be.
 Additionally, after completing the task, we ask participants an open-ended question on what information they relied on when differentiating \textit{professor} and \textit{teacher}.
 This way, we were able to confirm---both quantitatively and qualitatively---that participants thought consistently about this distinction between conditions.